Best email finder tools for sales and outreach in 2026

 Capterra rating: ★★★★★ 4.9/5 (7 reviews)

-Findymail aims for high-accuracy single lookups and a minimal UI.
-It’s useful when you need fewer, highly reliable contacts rather than massive lists.
+Meanwhile, Findymail aims for high-accuracy single lookups and a minimal UI.
+So it is useful when you need fewer, highly reliable contacts rather than huge lists.

-A free trial is available, and public listings show a simple monthly plan.
-Chrome support helps grab on-page contacts; verification is part of the flow.
+First, a free trial is available, and listings show a simple monthly plan.
+Meanwhile, Chrome support helps grab on-page contacts.
+In addition, verification is part of the flow.

-For small teams that prioritize accuracy above all, Findymail is a nimble option.
+For small teams that value accuracy above all, Findymail is a nimble option.

 | Feature | Why it helps |